netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 ## Final thoughts

-Each approach has its pros and cons; I really like the SASS approach, because it gives me the freedom of selecting the modules that I need.
+Each approach has its pros and cons; I really like the SASS/LESS approach, because it gives me the freedom of selecting the modules that I need.

 If you want to learn more about **EmberJS** and **Bootstrap**, I recommend checking out their sites: